kstenschke/doShell/README.md

 * Commands for easily using GUI dialogs from within scripts
 * doShell scripts can be parameterized via JSON passed at execution time
 * Separation of Concerns/DRY: doShell can import code from other files
-* As all browser automation is achieved by fake user interaction, a completely regular, unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations
+* Browser automation is done by fake user interaction, therefor a completely unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations